BenBab/React-API-productList/README.md

 To Do:
 Add Redux; Currently most of the state is being managed primaraly in the parent level components and being passed down to the children where needed.
 This is fine for a small app like this.
 However, if the app needed to scale then adding Redux would be a sound next step

 I am fairly novice with testing librarys such as Jest and Enzyme, I will need to further learn them as they are looking to become fairly standardized when using React.
 As such I have not included the test files in this app.
+Using PropTypes for typechecking the components

 ![Optional Text](https://github.com/BenBab/React-API-productList/blob/master/public/image.PNG)